-The Council's Grant and Capacity Building Committee also reviews and evaluates all funding requests from parishes and their proposed charitable works.
-The Board of the Council reviews and approves the Committee's recommendations of the grants before they are disbursed in full to the parishes.
+The Council's Grant and Capacity Building Committee reviewed and evaluated all funding requests from parishes and their proposed charitable works.
+The Committee's recommendation was approval by the Board of the Council before the grants were disbursed in full to the parishes.